byronwang93/Workout-Generator-Java/README.md

 ## Workout Simulator

-**I plan on creating a project that simulates a 1 hour workout plan** based on some given inputs from the user, where the inputs include:
+**I plan on creating a project that simulates a workout plan** based on some given inputs from the user, where the inputs include:
 - the intensity of workout you desire
 - the body part/muscle group you would like to work on